avaframe/AvaFrame/docs/moduleAna5Utils.rst

 * in your local copy of ``ana5Utils/distanceTimeAnalysisCfg.ini`` you can adjust the default settings for the generation of the diagrams

-The resulting figures can be found in ``avalancheDirectory/Outputs/ana5Utils``.
+The resulting figures are saved to ``avalancheDirectory/Outputs/ana5Utils``.

 .. figure:: _static/thalwegTime_FD.png